AdobeDocs/experience-manager-guides-learn.en/help/courses/course-3/conver-ui-config.md

 ### `displayMode` *(optional)*

 Controls visibility or interactivity of UI components.
-Remains set to `show` if not specified.
+The default value is set to `show` if not specified.

 **Supported values**: `show`, `hide`, `enabled`, `disabled`